 - This lauki chana dal gravy has a medium consistency.

-- When the pressure drops on its own, remove the lid and stir the coriander leaves.
+- When the pressure drops on its own, then only remove the lid and stir the chopped coriander leaves.

 - You can also garnish the curry with coriander leaves.
 Serve lauki chana dal hot with phulkas or rotis.